St Lucia Uniting Church: Community engagement

 As with many ecclesiastical works, the relationship between the local congregation or community and the architecture is often a close one.
-Even before the design and construction of the current St Lucia Presbyterian Church, the congregation took their involvement in their place of worship seriously.
+Even before the design and construction of the current St Lucia Uniting Church, the congregation took their involvement in their place of worship seriously.
 It was noted that when the army hut was to be moved from its home in Enoggera in the northern suburbs of Brisbane to St Lucia, many of the members of the congregate volunteer to aid the process.
 While the congregation were unable to assist in the construction, Mansergh Shaw, Professor of Engineering at the nearby University of Queensland, built the belfry in his spare time and later donated it to the new church during 1953.
 The tower no longer remains.
 The church was very significant to the community.
 At the official opening ceremony, more than 150 people were forced to sit outside the building as the interior was packed to capacity.

 The modern church

 Since its construction during the 1950s, the St Lucia Presbyterian Church has passed into the ownership of the Uniting Church of Australia.
-The church has since been rebranded as the St Lucia Uniting Church, with the current minister, Reverend Peter Lockhart, preaching every Sunday.
+The church has since been rebranded as the St Lucia Uniting Church, with the current minister, Reverend Mandy Smith, preaching every Sunday.
 While the congregation may have shifted since its construction, the church community is still closely linked to the local Ironside State School and teaches during the weekly religious education programme.